lllDavid/device_fingerprint/README.md

 ## Features
 ### Implemented
-- Generate a unique device fingerprint
+- Generates a unique device fingerprint

-- Convert it to a Dataclass, Dictionary and a Flattened Dictionary
+- Supports conversion to a dataclass, standard dictionary, and flattened dictionary format

-- Example Django-based E-Commerce store to demonstrate integration and usage.
+- Includes a Django-based e-commerce example application to demonstrate integration and usage

 ### Planned
-- A ML model to determine whether two device fingerprints belong to the same user.
+- A ML model to determine whether two device fingerprints belong to the same user

-- Potential integration with Selenium to simulate diverse user traffic.
+- Potential integration with Selenium to simulate diverse user traffic

 ## Installation